swetharepakula/fabric-private-chaincode/utils/docker-compose/README.md

 ```

 ## Create a User with Fabric-CA
-1. Ensure you have all the node modueles
+1. Ensure you have all the node modules
 ```
-npm Install
+npm install
 ```

 1. Enter into the `node-sdk` directory, to use the node sdk scripts to create